ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 Each distinct instant in time can be represented in a descriptive text format using a timestamp, and {{ISO8601}} standardizes a widely-adopted timestamp format, which forms the basis of {{RFC3339}}.
-However, this format doesn't allow timestamps to contain any additional relevant information, which means that any contextual information related to a given timestamp needs to be either handled separately or attached to it in a non-standard manner.
+However, this format only allows timestamps to contain very little additional relevant information, which means that, beyond that, any contextual information related to a given timestamp needs to be either handled separately or attached to it in a non-standard manner.